mondora/asteroid/README.md

 ------------------------------------------------------------
 ###Asteroid.subscribe(name, [param1, param2, ...])

 Subscribes to the specified subscription.
+If a subscription by that name is already present (and successful), first Asteroid unsubscribes from it.

 #####Arguments